All recipients of U.S. Green Cards that were distributed in 1989 or afterward will expire, the expiration date is shown on the front of the card.

 Legal Permanent Resident Status (LRP) does not expire.
 This has been a source of confusion for several years, it was thought that when a U.S. green card expires so does the resident status; that is not the case.

-An expiration of a U.S. green card requires immediate renewal if not the LPR status will be affected.
+The expiration of a U.S. green card requires immediate renewal if not the LPR status will be affected.

 Having an expired green card will only make it harder to seek employment, travel abroad and do other important things.

-Furthermore every foreigner is required by law to always carry around credible evidence of their immigration status.
+Furthermore, every foreigner is required by law to always carry around credible evidence of their immigration status.

-Recipients of U.S. Green Cards from between the years 1979 to 1988 are in for a surprise when renewing their green cards because the green cards do not have an expiration date therefore there is no need for renewal.
+Recipients of U.S. Green Cards from between the years 1979 to 1988 are in for a surprise when renewing their green cards because the green cards do not have an expiration date, therefore, there is no need for renewal.

 However, all beneficiaries of a U.S. green card are now obligated to immediately renew their green cards because of the new change in the system.

-Holders of a valid U.S. green card that have a two year expiration date must know that they are not permanent residents but are conditional residents whose current statuses will expire if they do not follow procedure quickly in adjusting status to legal permanent residence before the 90 days time-frame expiration date.
+Holders of a valid U.S. green card that have a two-year expiration date must know that they are not permanent residents but are conditional residents whose current statuses will expire if they do not follow procedure quickly in adjusting status to legal permanent residence before the 90 days time-frame expiration date.

 Best Time to Renew